-The City does not require tree retention efforts that would reduce maximum allowed density, number of allowed lots, maximum allowed Floor Area Ratio (FAR) or Lot Coverage, or preclude the ability to construct ADUs consistent with KZC 115.07, or that preclude required access and utility connections.
+The City does not require tree retention efforts that would reduce maximum allowed density, number of allowed lots, maximum allowed Floor Area Ratio (FAR) or Lot Coverage, or that preclude required access and utility connections.

 - 3. Tree Retention Plan Requirements.
 Tree Retention Plans shall contain the following information, unless waived by the Planning Official: - a.
 Inventory with the following information: - All existing regulated trees on the subject property identified by a numbering system that is consistent throughout the Arborist Report, site plan and onsite tree tags.
-The inventory must also include regulated trees that are on adjacent properties that appear to have CRZs extending onto the subject property; - Identification of all existing trees in the public right-of-way adjacent to the subject property, regardless of tree size; - 3) The CRZ and the proposed TPZ of all existing regulated trees specified in feet from the face of each tree trunk.
-The inventory must also include the approximate CRZ and proposed TPZ of regulated trees on adjoining properties that appear to have CRZs extending onto the subject property; - 4) DBH of all existing regulated trees; - 5) Proposed tree removals;

-- 6) Viability status of each regulated tree based on the combined condition ratings pursuant to KZC 95.30(3)(c); - 7) Tree species and/or common name; and - 8) Potential Landmark Trees and Groves. - b.
+The inventory must also include regulated trees that are on adjacent properties that appear to have CRZs extending onto the subject property; - 2) Identification of all existing trees in the public right-of-way adjacent to the subject property, regardless of tree size; - 3) The CRZ and the proposed TPZ of all existing regulated trees specified in feet from the face of each tree trunk.
+The inventory must also include the approximate CRZ and proposed TPZ of regulated trees on adjoining properties that appear to have CRZs extending onto the subject property; - 4) DBH of all existing regulated trees; - 5) Proposed tree removals; - 6) Viability status of each regulated tree based on the combined condition ratings pursuant to KZC 95.30(3)(c); - 7) Tree species and/or common name; and - 8) Potential Landmark Trees and Groves. - b.
 Site Plan.
-The site plan must be drawn to scale showing the following: - Location of all proposed improvements, including building footprint, access, utilities, applicable required yards, buffers, and required landscaped areas clearly identified; - Surveyed location of regulated trees on the subject property.
+The site plan must be drawn to scale showing the following: - 1) Location of all proposed improvements, including building footprint, access, utilities, applicable required yards, buffers, and required landscaped areas clearly identified: - Surveyed location of regulated trees on the subject property.
 The site plan must also show the approximate trunk location of regulated trees that are potentially impacted on adjacent properties; - 3) Trees labeled corresponding to the tree inventory numbering system per subsection (a) of this section; - 4) CRZs drawn to scale around all trees potentially impacted by site disturbance resulting from grading, demolition, or construction activities (including approximate CRZs of all trees that are potentially impacted on adjacent properties).
 Site plans shall include site disturbances associated with over-excavation of foundations, retaining walls, and similar improvements; - 5) Location of tree protection fences at the proposed TPZs, with distances from the applicable trunks to fences noted on the site plan.
-Specific tree protection standards during construction, as described in KZC 95.32 or recommended by the Qualified Professional Arborist, shown on demolition, grading, and building permit plans; - 6) Trees proposed to be removed, noted by an 'X' or by ghosting out; and - Proposed locations of any replacement trees to be planted to meet tree density credits or mitigation requirements, including the proposed size and species, as outlined in KZC 95.34. - c.
-Qualified Professional Arborist Report with the following: - A combined overall viability status based on the condition ratings of both health and structure for each regulated tree, including regulated trees on adjoining properties that appear to have CRZs extending onto the subject property.
-The condition ratings for each regulated tree shall be assessed using the following criteria:
+Specific tree protection standards during construction, as described in KZC 95.32 or recommended by the Qualified Professional Arborist, shown on demolition, grading, and building permit plans; - 6) Trees proposed to be removed, noted by an 'X' or by ghosting out; and - 7) Proposed locations of any replacement trees to be planted to meet tree density credits or mitigation requirements, including the proposed size and species, as outlined in KZC 95.34.